MathdudeMan/invisible-drumset/README.md

 Inspired by Rowan Atkinson's classic air drumming act, this Python app enables a user to play on their own invisible drum kit.

-The app functions using Mediapipe Pose, a Pose Estimation library developed by Google, and OpenCV, a library for live video and image processing for Computer Vision (CV) applications.
-A "hitCheck" function in the program responds whenever a hand or foot performs a midair "Hit" with a drum sound appropriate to its relative location.
+The app functions using Mediapipe Solutions Pose Landmark Estimation, a Pose Estimation library developed by Google, and OpenCV, a library for live video and image processing for Computer Vision (CV) applications.
+Each frame is run through Mediapipe's pose estimation algorithm, whose outputs constructs a "drum grid" of drum positions for that frame.
+Then, each limb is mathematically checked for "hitting" an object, to which the drum grid layer responds with an appropriate soundfile.

-This app does not require extensive drum set experience, though some familiarity is recommended.

 ## Installation and Physical Setup

-To use the app, clone the content in this repository or download and extract the .zip file, then run `drumset_app.exe`.
+To use the app, download the latest release or clone the content in this repository, then build with

 `git clone https://github.com/MathdudeMan/invisible-drumset`